ficnar/WebShareCz.ApiClient/README.md

 ## WebShare.cz

-For store files must have acount on WebShare.cz
+For store files must have an account on cloud WebShare.cz

 More infos: [WebShare.cz Pages](https://webshare.cz)